Do you want to learn how to thrift shop like a pro? This series of 10 shopping hacks will teach you how to always find the good stuff – so you can!

 Of course, you can find lots of inspiration here on the blog too.
 Check out Thrift Store Finds for ideas.

 And remember – you don’t have to make an exact copy of what you’re inspired by.
 All you need is enough inspiration to “jump-start” your own project.
 Sometimes just the specific piece is enough to spark a new creative idea.

 How to Make a Tea Chest from a Wine Box

 This wasn’t a complicated repurpose because the box was already the perfect size to fit a few rows of packaged tea bags.
 A new face is really all it needed.

-First, I removed all the hardware and painted the pieces a luscious milky chocolate, using some leftover samples from my painfully indecisive wall-color decision process a while back.
+First, I removed all the hardware and painted the pieces luscious milky chocolate, using some leftover samples from my painfully indecisive wall-color decision process a while back.

-And a side note: instead of trying to remove the gloss paper decal from the top of the box (because it was attached very well), I used a coating of Kilz before painting.
+And a side note: Instead of trying to remove the gloss paper decal from the top of the box (because it was attached very well), I used a coating of Kilz before painting.

 After three coats, I designed a “tealicious” stencil in Cricut Design Space, cut it out, and stenciled the top of the box.

 To finish, I reattached the hardware (which also got a makeover with gold spray paint), and happy dance…I finally have my longed-for tea chest –